silentbugs/hon-client-scraper/README.md

 - `2.6.35.0` becomes `2.6.35`
 - `2.6.35` becomes `2.6.35`

+### Client cookie

+HoN client uses a 32 byte cookie that is passed around.
+In case you need it you can get it from the HoN client.
+It looks like `12345678a2b4c6d8e2f4162832445668`.

+This is not a valid cookie.

+Currently you can manually set it in `main.py` `main()` function, when calling `_client.patcher()`.

 ## HoN client information

 HoN client is avaliable for the following platforms: